interledger/rfcs/0000-stream/0000-stream.md

 #### 5.1.3.
 Maximum Number of Packets Per Connection

 Implementations MUST close the connection once either endpoint has sent 2^31 packets.
 According to [NIST](https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-38d.pdf), it is unsafe to use AES-GCM for more than 2^32 packets using the same encryption key.
+(STREAM uses the limit of 2^31 because both endpoints encrypt packets with the same key.)

 ### 5.2.
 STREAM Packet